We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 To get the best value, try booking a flight at midday when visiting Tulsa.
-Generally the prices will increase for flights in the evening as these tend to have higher demand.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 Although the city seems to be a mix of highways, trees, houses, and chain restaurants, there’s more to see in Tulsa than just an economic game of dominoes.
 Through Tulsa’s kaleidoscope, you’ll see a thriving music scene, a happy local community, and a refreshing commitment to growth.
 Green hills in the south, blue skies above, and the many faces and establishments make the colourful patchwork of this city stand out.